needle-mirror/com.unity.localization/Documentation~/LocaleSelector.md

 ## Player Pref Locale Selector

-The Player Pref Locale Selector uses Unity's [PlayerPrefs](https://docs.unity3d.com/ScriptReference/PlayerPrefs.html) to store and retrieve the selected locale between game sessions.
-This lets Unity ensure that if the player changes the game language, the next time they start the game it uses the same language they selected previously.
+The Player Pref Locale Selector uses Unity's [PlayerPrefs](https://docs.unity3d.com/ScriptReference/PlayerPrefs.html) to store and retrieve the selected locale between game sessions, enabling the game to remember the language preference of the player across different sessions.
+The selected locale code is stored as a string using [PlayerPrefs.SetString](https://docs.unity3d.com/ScriptReference/PlayerPrefs.SetString.html), which allows Unity to guarantee that the next time the player launches the game, it will use the same language they previously chose.